Christianity’s Ties to the Scientific Method

 I have done two articles on Dr. Michael Guillen’s treatment of near-death experiences (NDEs) based on his podcast (Science + God with Dr. G}.
 Guillen is an astrophysicist who taught physics at Harvard and earned his degrees from Cornell University under the tutelage of men like Carl Sagan and Fred Hoyle.

 Dr. Guillen’s current interest in NDEs is understandable.
 It didn’t take much convincing for Dr. Guillen to determine that NDEs are real.
-His interviewee in episode #48 of the podcast, Dr. Bruce Greyson, on the other hand, was puzzled, but initially dismissive, when he encountered an NDE in patient.
+His interviewee in episode #48 of the podcast, Dr. Bruce Greyson, on the other hand, was puzzled, but initially dismissive, when he encountered a patient who experienced an NDE.
 He didn’t have room in his materialistic worldview for NDEs, but the curiosity of his scientific mind propelled him forward.

 Greyson is the Chester Carlson Professor Emeritus of Psychiatry and Neurobehavioral Sciences at the University of Virginia.
-You can listen to the interview here on the story behind the study of NDE’s, which became Dr. Greyson’s academic pursuit.
+You can listen to his interview with Dr. Guillen here.
+Among other things, he tells the story behind his lifelong study of NDE’s together with what he has discovered along way.

 Dr. Greyson has studied NDEs, now, for about 50 years, and the data he has accumulated is significant.
 In this second article on the interview of Dr. Greyson, I want to begin with the question posed by Dr. Guillen to Greyson: whether the near-death stories people tell are “all over the map”?
 Greyson did not hesitate with his response: